-Icotinib (ICT; 1 in Fig. 1) is found to inhibit epidermal growth factor receptor tyrosine kinases (Tan et al., 2012).
+Icotinib (ICT, 1, Figure 1) is found to inhibit epidermal growth factor receptor (EGFR) tyrosine kinases (Tan et al., 2012).
 The progression and apoptosis of tumor cells are reportedly associated with the activity of the tyrosine kinases.
-These enzymes are often used as antitumor targets for drug development (Ciardiello and Tortora, 2001).
-Over the last decade, the U.S. Food and Drug Administration has approved several inhibitors of the kinases as antitumor agents against non-small cell lung cancer (NSCLC), such as afatinib, erlotinib, and gefitinib (Campbell et al., http://dx.doi.org/10.1124/dmd.121.000369
+These enzymes are often used as anti-tumor targets for drug development (Ciardiello et al., 2001).
+Over the decade, the U.S. Food and Drug Administration has approved several inhibitors of the kinases as anti-tumor agents against non-small cell lung cancer (NSCLC), such as afatinib, erlotinib, and gefitinib (Campbell et al., 2010; Keating et al., 2014; Gridelli et al., 2010).
+ICT, discovered by Betta Pharmaceuticals Co., Ltd. in China, showed favorable efficacy against NSCLC, compared with gefitinib in clinical studies (Ou et al., 2012; Shi et al., 2013; Gu et al., 2013).
+In 2011, ICT has been granted for the treatment of NSCLC by China National Medical Products Administration.